Skip to main content

 Getting Started

-• Join the Policymaker Network.
+• Contact us at our online help desk to join the Policymaker Network.
 EPA regularly convenes the network of state and local governments implementing building performance policies to share updates and emerging offerings, encourage best practice sharing, and create a venue for dialogue.

 • Benchmarking and Building Performance Standards Policy Toolkit.
 This 39-page document comprises four sections, each focused on a different aspect of policy development: